Scales: Introduction and results

+\begin{question*} Are there infinite-dimensional counterparts of the various versions of dimension that maintain similar relationships ? \end{question*} To address this question, we introduce the notion of \emph{scale}.
+The key idea involves considering a \emph{scaling}, which is a one-parameter family of gauge functions that satisfies mild assumptions, dictating at which 'scale' the size of the space is examined.
+For instance the families for the $\dim$ for the \emph{dimension} and $ \ord$ for the \emph{order} given in \cref{example of growth} are scalings.
+Given a scaling, different versions of scales are defined.
+In particular, Hausdorff dimension, packing dimension or box dimension are scales.

-We will generalize the well known comparison theorems between the different kind of dimensions to all the different growths of scales in \cref{resultsA}, \cref{resultsB} and \cref{resultsC}.
-See \cref{sec compp}.
-The main difficulty will be to prove \cref{resultsC} which enables to compare the quantization scales with both the local and the box scales.
+Given a scaling, we will generalize comparison theorems between the different kinds of dimensions to all the different kinds of scales in \cref{resultsA}, \ref{resultsB} and \ref{resultsC}.
+The definition of scaling is crafted so that the proofs for \cref{resultsA} and \cref{resultsB} are nearly direct extensions of established results from dimension theory (see \cref{sec compp}).

+\emph{The main difficulty will be then to prove \cref{resultsC} which enables us to compare the quantization scales with both the local and the box scales.
+Also even for the specific case of dimension, new inequalities between quantization dimension of a measure and box dimension of the set of positive mass are proven in \cref{resultsC} (inequalities (f) and (h)).
+Main novelties from \cref{resultsC} are reformulated in \cref{lem quant boite rep au pb,rep au pb}.}

-An application of \cref{resultsA}, together with new estimates, is to show the coincidence of the box, Hausdorff and packing orders for finitely regular functional spaces; refining \cite[Thm XV]{tikhomirov1993varepsilon}. \cref{resultsC} together with \cite{dereichproba05} immediately implies the coincidence of local, Hausdorff, packing, quantization and box orders of the Wiener measure for the $L^p$-norm, for any $ p \in [1, \infty]$.
-Moreover, a consequence of \cref{resultsC} is that the local order of the ergodic decomposition is at most its quantization order; which solves a problem set by Berger in \cite{berger2021emergence}.
-See \cref{app emergence}.
+In the next \cref{lieu from dim to scale} we recall usual definitions of dimension and introduce the notions of scaling and scales.
+The theorems comparing the different versions of scales are stated in \cref{sec compp}.
+Precise definitions of the involved scales are given in \cref{lieu metric scl}, and in \cref{lieu meas scl} for measures.
+Then, \cref{applicationscales} is devoted to applications of the main results.
+In \cref{lieu wiener}, a first application of \cref{resultsC} together with Dereich-Lifshits estimate in \cite{dereichproba05} implies the coincidence of local, Hausdorff, packing, quantization and box orders of the Wiener measure for the $L^p$-norm, for any $ p \in [1, \infty]$.
+Then in \cref{app func}, we apply \cref{resultsA} to show the coincidence of the box, Hausdorff and packing orders for finitely regular functional spaces; refining the Kolmogorov-Tikhomirov study in \cite[Thm XV]{tikhomirov1993varepsilon}.
+Lastly in \cref{app emergence}, a consequence of \cref{resultsC} is that the local order of the ergodic decomposition is at most its quantization order.
+This solves a problem set by Berger in \cite{berger2020complexities}.